Skip to content

 Clare Murray, City Employment Lawyer

-How to promote workplace equality & diversity
+How to promote workplace diversity and inclusion

 With public bodies also having a specific Public Sector Equality Duty, companies must be proactive in providing general equality training and specific courses focussing on particular areas like sexual harassment.

-1. Identify & prevent unconscious bias
+1. Identify and prevent unconscious bias

 We all have unconscious biases.
 These need to be recognised and acknowledged before they can be effectively avoided.

-Take an Implicit Association Test (IAT) to become aware of your own biases.
+Take an Implicit Association Test (IAT)to become aware of your own biases.
 Pay particular attention to bias relating to the nine protected characteristics (e.g. age, disability, gender reassignment, marriage, pregnancy, race, religion, gender and sexual orientation) as this is discrimination.

-2. Create equality, diversity & inclusion policies
+2. Create equality, diversity and inclusion policies

 Everyone should be treated fairly in all day-to-day activities and work-related decisions (recruitment, training, promotion, allocating work, pay, etc.).
 We should embrace people's differences, as more diverse workforces are more profitable